-I am currently studying for a PhD in a project involving biofabrics and electronics across two faculties; Hollings and Science and Engineering.
+I am currently studying for a PhD in a project involving biofabrics and electronics across two faculties; Manchester Fashion Institute and Science and Engineering.

-My current acadeimc role enables me to be involved in many of the programmes in the department of Apparel, particularly Fashion Design and Technology and International Fashion Practice, supporting students in their learning of basic textile technology all the way through to cutting edge developments.
+My current acadeimc role enables me to be involved in many of the programmes in the department of Apparel, supporting students in their learning of basic textile technology all the way through to cutting edge developments.

-As part of the core team working with the Associate Dean for Enterprise (Barbara Shepherd) I also deliver bespoke training programmes for industry and oversee consultancy projects in the textiles lab.
+As part of the core team working with the Head of Enterprise (Barbara Shepherd) I also deliver bespoke training programmes for industry and oversee consultancy projects in the textiles lab.

 My time in industry was varied - starting from fabric and finish development for car airbags, to childrens nightwear, to ladies casualwear and everything in between!